 If your characters’ voices are indistinguishable, go back and get inside each character’s head a little deeper.
 How does she sound?
 What words would he use if he’s an attorney or a plumber?
 Real people don’t sound exactly alike even if they’re from the same geographic location and have similar backgrounds.
 Let their personalities come through in their voices.

 Read the dialogue out loud.
 Have a friend read it with you to get the sound of two people having a conversation.
 Read it like a script – no dialogue tags or action.
 See where it falters, bogs down, sounds too similar, gets boring, or doesn’t sound realistic.
 Are you using dialogue to dump info or back story?
 Don’t.
-Tighten it up by trimming the realistic but unnecessary bits of conversation, and pare it down to the essentials of what is needed for the story.
+Tighten it up by trimming the unnecessary bits of conversation and pare it down to the essentials of what is needed for the story.

 On the other hand, have you ever read a book with too little dialogue?
 The narrator describes what is going on.
 There might even be some action, maybe a spoken line thrown in here and there – the disembodied line.
 Who was she speaking to?
 Page after page of narrative, even well written, with no people speaking will drive a reader to fling a book across the room and find something else to do.

 There is no formula that says for every 150 words of narrative, you should have 75 words of dialogue.
 Or for every six lines of dialogue, you should have one dialogue tag.